 Your buying guide for the best SSDs in 2018

-Solid-state storage is standard-issue for storing data in tablets and smartphones, where it's relied upon for its tiny size and rugged nature.
-Those same virtues can be handy in desktop PCs and especially laptops too, but it’s the speed of an SSD (solid-state drive) compared to a traditional hard drive which is the biggest reason to upgrade.
+Solid-state storage is standard-issue for storing data in tablets and smartphones, where it's relied upon for its tiny size and power-sipping nature.
+Those same virtues can be handy in laptops too, but it’s the speed of an SSD (solid-state drive) compared to a traditional hard drive which is the biggest reason to upgrade.

 This speed factor is about so much more than go-faster bragging rights though.
 Old-school desktop PC users may still battle over who has the fastest processor or graphics card, but SSD performance is more about the overall user experience – applications launch almost instantly, web pages load faster, and files copy in a fraction of the time.

 It's taken years, but we are now at the state where the SSD is a truly affordable component for any computer user.
 And if your wallet won't even stretch to £100, you can still get a 250GB SSD.
 Around £140 will get you a 500GB drive.

 Sure, a traditional hard drive is still a lot cheaper, but you can install Windows and your most-used programs on an SSD and keep your music, video and photo libraries on a huge hard disk where performance isn’t as important.

 For those seeking the very best performance, there's still a case for finding the fastest rather than just choosing the cheapest SSD.